Our Top Rated Banks for Q4 2024

 Balance Sheet Strategies Vary

 A key driver of performance will continue to be a bank’s ability to generate core, stable funding at an acceptable cost.
-Those banks that can consistently generate lower cost funds will significantly outperform those that rely purely on high interest rates to achieve funding objectives.
-These charts identify banks that have been able to generate industry leading deposit growth while effectively managing cost of funds.
-Strong performers can be found in each of our industry sectors.
-Additionally, some of these larger banks have been the beneficiary of a flight to quality after the meltdown in the Spring.
-Less diversified banks such as BK and NTRS grew their deposit portfolios significantly but at very high cost.
-Banks that have been most successful in growing deposits at a manageable tend to cluster in our Super Regional category, such as KEY, HBAN, RF, and MTB.
-The clear loser is NYCB as they continued to struggle to shore up their balance sheet and liquidity positions in light of their high risk position.
+Those banks that can consistently generate lower cost funds will likely outperform those that rely purely on high interest rates to achieve funding objectives.
+These charts identify the top two deposit organic growth banks in each industry category, as well as their cost of funds relative to their peers.
+The only two banks to rank high on deposit growth and low on cost of funds HBAN and WAL.
+Less diversified banks such as BK grew their deposit portfolios significantly but at very high cost.

 Does the Market Care?

 Well, a funny thing happened on our way to proving our hypothesis.
 What we have found is that there is no consistent correlation between cost of funds, deposit growth, and share price performance.
 The market doesn't really care about the inputs, it cares about the outputs, how has balance sheet management translated to overall financial results.
-However, while the stock price has not reflected this growth/COF ratio, market valuations have, with banks achieving relatively low funding costs, even while sacrificing growth, trading at higher market multiples.
-While we do understand the difference between correlation and causality, we do expect deposit generation, and especially cost, to continue as a primary driver of market performance.
+However, while the stock price has not reflected this growth/COF ratio, market valuations have, with banks achieving relatively higher deposit growth rates, even while paying a higher funding cost, being rewarded with both higher PE and P/B multiples.
+While we do understand the difference between correlation and causality, we do expect deposit generation, within a reasonable cost, to continue as a primary driver of market performance.
 We continue to believe the banks that can manage their funding costs lower than peers will over time realize better net interest margins and superior financial performance.